neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 4. Select an SSL mode.
 You will most frequently choose `require` or `verify-ca`.
 Both of these options always require encryption.
 The `verify-ca` mode requires a certificate.
 Refer to [Connect securely](/docs/connect/connect-securely) for information about the location of certificate files you can use with Neon.
 5. Under **Advanced**:

-   - Select **Logical Replication (CDC)** from available replication methods.
+   - Select **Read Changes using Write-Ahead Log (CDC)** from available replication methods.
    - In the **Replication Slot** field, enter the name of the replication slot you created previously: `airbyte_slot`.
    - In the **Publication** field, enter the name of the publication you created previously: `airbyte_publication`.
      ![Airbyte advanced fields](/docs/guides/airbyte_cdc_advanced_fields.png)

 ## Allow inbound traffic

-If you are on Airbyte Cloud, and you are using Neon's **IP Allow** feature to limit IP address that can connect to Neon, you will need to allow inbound traffic from Airbyte's IP addresses.
+If you are on Airbyte Cloud, and you are using Neon's **IP Allow** feature to limit IP addresses that can connect to Neon, you will need to allow inbound traffic from Airbyte's IP addresses.
 You can find a list of IPs that need to be allowlisted in the [Airbyte Security docs](https://docs.airbyte.com/operating-airbyte/security).
 For information about configuring allowed IPs in Neon, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).

 ## Complete the source setup